jbeenie/Chess-iOS-app/README.md

 ## Graphic Design

-App Logo designed with the help of Stas Pakhomov
+App Logo designed with the help of Stas Pakhomov(stas@miarez.com)